Etam4225/COVID19-NYC-Recovering/README.md

 Looking at this data, we can see that after covid hit in 2019, it had a huge impact on unemployment rate, even though the labor force dropped only slightly.
 In fact, doing the math, unemployed ROSE by nearly 4 times the amount from 2019 to 2020.
 Clearly in 2021, the data shows we are recovering again, but very slowly and nowhere near back to the 3-4% unemployment rate we saw back in 2019 and 2018

+### Techniques
+I used several libraries to create the graphs shown on the website.
+The libraries I used included: pandas, matplotlib, seaborn, and numpy.
+These libraries were critical in the development of my graphs as they were invaluable in providing useful and intriguing visualizations that could help to better explain the situation with COVID-19 and New York.
+I also used one graph from the Department of Labor from their page to help us look at the overal picture in New York State.

 ### Conclusion

 Although analyzing tax revenue gave me inconclusive data, from taking a look at unemployment data, I was able to see that NYC was recovering somewhat from the big fall in 2020 going into 2021.
 I am however, genuinely curious what the data will show for the 2021 tax revenue because I wonder if it'd show a similar story as with looking at unemployment or not.
 Nonetheless, there is still some evidence showing that NYC is recovering, but certainly at a slow rate and has not totally recovered by any means from the impact of COVID-19 (which we still see today).